saitoukun/admob-in-swiftui/README.md

 <!-- Sample AdMob App ID: -->
 ```

-If you get the following error, you need to edit
+If you get the following error, you need to edit.
 `The Google Mobile Ads SDK was initialized without AppMeasurement.`
 ```
 <key>GADIsAdManagerApp</key>